MariaEduardaConsentino/MariaEduardaConsentino/README.md

 ## Hello!

 - *ੈ✩‧ Allow to introduce myself.
 My name is Maria Eduarda and i have 22 years old.
 I´m brazilian i and currently in my colleague on Business Administration, at my 4th period.
 I created this giftub because learn programmation and more about tecnology is essencial in present days.
 Plus, i love learn more and apply this knowledge in my projects and my career. *ੈ✩
-- ! ⋆˚꩜｡ I´m currently learning SQL and Python ⋆˚꩜｡
+- ! ⋆˚꩜｡ I´m currently learning Power BI, SQL and SAP ⋆˚꩜｡
 - Pronouns: 𝐒𝐇𝐄┃𝐇𝐄𝐑 ⋆
 - ˚꩜｡ Jumping into this tecnology world, always learn more and more... ⋆˚꩜｡